Sheet pan: U.S. sizes

 In American sizing, the full-size sheet pan is 26 × 18 in, which is too large for most home ovens.
-A two thirds sheet pan (also referred to as a three quarter size sheet pan) is 21 × 15 in.
+A two-thirds sheet pan (also referred to as a three quarter size sheet pan) is 21 × 15 in.
 A half sheet pan is 18 × 13 in; quarter sheets are 9 × 13 in.
-The half sheet is approximately the same size as the largest mass-market baking sheets found in supermarkets, and the quarter sheet is a common size for rectangular, single-layer cakes.
+The half sheet is approximately the same size as the largest mass-market baking sheets found in supermarkets, and the quarter sheet is a common size for rectangular, single-layer cakes (e.g., the size used for a regular-sized box of cake mix, holding six cups of batter).

 Another popular size for home baking is 10 × 15 in.
 This pan size, traditionally used to make a jelly roll cake, is bigger than a quarter sheet but smaller than a half sheet.

 Values are approximate and vary based on rim size and style.

 Institutional use

 Unlike other bakeware, smaller sheet pans function as convenient task trays.

 Commercial sheet pans are used for many purposes besides baking.
 Kitchen or cooking processes are often designed around kitchen equipment such as sheet pans, presupposing their ubiquity in most commercial food preparation areas.

-In bread baking, especially, the bread dough will often go through several long rest intervals on sheet pans stacked in open or enclosed sheet pan racks (sometimes mounted on wheels).
+In bread baking, especially, the bread dough will often go through several long rest intervals on sheet pans stacked in open or enclosed sheet pan racks (sometimes mounted on wheels, and called rolling racks).
 Enclosed racks may also be ventilated or temperature controlled to some degree.